axel358/cinnamon-gamemode/README.md

 # Cinnamon GameMode
-A simple extension that provides notifications about GameMode status and number of active clients
+An applet that provides notifications about GameMode status and number of active clients

 ![Screenshot](screenshot.png)